Diving at Nuyts Archipelago Drop-off

 Best timeSummer

-Nuyts Archipelago Drop-off Dive Site Guide | Far West SA, Australia
+Nuyts Archipelago Drop-off Guide | Far West SA

 By ScubaDownUnder Team · 2025-10-19

 The Nuyts Archipelago sits in the waters west of Ceduna where the Great Australian Bight begins, a group of islands so remote from the nearest dive infrastructure that reaching them represents a genuine expedition rather than a day trip.
 The water that surrounds them is among the clearest in South Australia, driven by the cold, clean currents of the Southern Ocean meeting the Australian continental shelf, and the marine life on the archipelago's drop-offs is the product of an ecosystem that recreational divers visit rarely enough to remain essentially undisturbed.
+For divers willing to commit to the logistics, what waits in the Nuyts is some of the most genuinely wild diving available in temperate Australia.

 ## Site Access and Logistics

-Ceduna is approximately 780km west of Port Augusta on the Eyre Highway.
-Operators running trips to the Nuyts Archipelago are few and the expeditions are infrequent research and book well in advance through Ceduna-based operators.
-Advanced Open Water certification is the minimum.
-Nitrox recommended for the drop-off sections.
-A drysuit or 7mm wetsuit for the cold Bight water.
+Ceduna is approximately 780km west of Port Augusta on the Eyre Highway, a long drive from Adelaide, around eight hours, and most expedition divers fly into Ceduna from Adelaide rather than driving the full distance.
+Operators running trips to the Nuyts Archipelago are few and the expeditions are infrequent.
+Research and book well in advance through Ceduna-based charter operators.